JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ## Schedule Custom Build Runs
 {product="tc"}

-When invoking new builds from the [Run Custom Build](running-custom-build.md) dialog, you now have an option to specify the specific date &amp; time when this build should run.
+You can now set a specific date and time when a build should run.
+To do this, invoke the [Run Custom Build](running-custom-build.md) dialog and use settings from the new **Date** section.

 <img src="dk-customRun-general.png" width="706" alt="Run custom build dialog, General Settings tab"/>